 Too many women are dying of cervical cancer.
 Why?
-The problem is not enough women are getting a Pap smear, the test that screens for the disease.
+The problem is not enough women are following Pap smear guidelines and getting cervical cancer screening.

 Cancer of the cervix can be treated — if it is caught early.
 But the U.S. death rate from the disease is much higher than observers had estimated, according to one study.
-The problem is that too many women aren’t getting a Pap smear the test that screens for cervical cancer, the researchers said.
+The problem is that too many women aren’t not following Pap smear guidelines, which advice when to have cervical cancer screening, the researchers said.

 In fact, black women in this country are dying of the disease at rates comparable to that of women in poor countries.
 Just over 10 black women die of cervical cancer for every 100,000 black women in the population.
 For white women, the figure is 4.7 per 100,000.
 Another study that analyzed data for more than 15,000 patients with advanced cervical cancer found that more than half did not receive treatment considered to be standard of care.

 Other research found that having insurance makes a significant difference.
-Young women with insurance are more likely to get tested and receive appropriate treatment.
+Young women with insurance are more likely to follow Pap smear guidelines and get tested and receive appropriate treatment.

 What causes cervical cancer?

 Cervical cancer is caused by an abnormal immune response to the sexually transmitted virus HPV, or human papillomavirus.
 You can’t avoid HPV because condoms do not prevent it, but most people’s immune system can fight it off.
 When people do develop cancer from the virus, the cancer shows up 10 to 20 years after the first exposure.
 The incidence of cervical cancer in the United States has dropped by more than half in the past 30 years because of widespread screening.
 Pap smears reliably identify cervical cancers.
 Early research suggests that they could eventually detect cancer in the uterus and ovaries as well.